jiseong-choi/oxinion-finance/README.md

 - Track tracsactions.
 Whenever the target price hits, get a notification even if i sell the stock
 - Send an email notification whenever corp announces a new dividend with Github Action?
 - StockAI, i refer 4-5 websites to trade.
 Give strong buy, buy, hold, sell and Strong sell indicator like Fear & Greed index
-- In the future, user earn point on oxinion.com and use that point to buy fraction shares like i do earn cash from nbt & invest in HK app
+- In the future, user earn point on oxinion.com and use that point to buy fractional* shares like decimal investment. i do earn cash from nbt & invest in HK app

 ## refered API link